 “DO NOT SEND YOUR SON HERE," one loved wrote.
 However, the others would recommend the facility to others.

 One reviewer agreed that the facility is adequately equipped and staffed to treat co-occurring mental health problems, and strongly agreed that facility staff are experienced and well-trained.
 She felt that a strength of the facility was that it is located in a “caring, peaceful, beautiful setting” far away from the city.
 When asked about weaknesses she said she preferred the previous owners but that Pavillon is still an “excellent facility.”
 The other loved one who was surveyed added additional commentary, saying, “Outstanding staff and facility.”

 WHAT STAFF SAY

 There is currently no information provided by the facility regarding its costs.
-However, Pavillon accepts insurance and states that 90 percent of clients are able to use their insurance towards the cost of treatment.
+However, Pavillon is one of the 294 (62.3 percent) of North Carolina treatment facilities that accepts insurance.
+The center states that 90 percent of clients are able to use their insurance towards the cost of treatment.
 The facility offers a financial assistance program for income eligible clients.

 User ReviewsReview this Center